ForestClaw/forestclaw/README.md

 ForestClaw (http://www.forestclaw.org) is a parallel, multi-block adaptive finite volume code  for solving PDEs on a hierarchy of logically Cartesian meshes.

-**NOTE to previous ForestClaw users** : This is the latest version of ForestClaw and has been migrated from the private BitBucket repository.
-Please update your remote to this reposotory.
+**NOTE to BitBucket users** : ForestClaw has been migrated to a public GitHub site, and the BitBucket site will no longer be updated.
+Please set your remote to 'ForestClaw/forestclaw'.

 Features of ForestClaw :